 - The Dutch Republic gained favorable commercial concessions and the right to garrison "barrier fortresses" in the Spanish Netherlands to protect against future French aggression.

 The treaty is often viewed as a temporary truce because it failed to resolve the critical issue of Spanish Succession—who would inherit the throne from the childless King Charles II.
-This unresolved tension led directly to the outbreak, five years later, to of the War of the Spanish Succession in 1702.
+This unresolved tension led directly to the outbreak, to of the War of the Spanish Succession five years later in 1702.
 More

 Russia's Peter the Great imposes a tax on beards on September 5, 1698 as part of his efforts to modernize the country.